Where to go in Valencia

 When the sun sets and the day gives way to the night, Valencia buzzes with life.
 If you wonder where to go in Valencia for fun and food, you should have a look at the following lines.

 Once upon a time Ruzafa was that kind of quarter, you really should avoid.
 Dirty, loud and shabby.
 A place where you can buy drugs and petty crime flourished, not one of the best places to go in Valencia.
-These times are long gone, and Ruzafa developed from an area you didn’t want to end up to the cool place to hang out.
+These times are long gone, and Ruzafa developed from an area you didn’t want to end up in, to the cool place to hang out.
 This is partly because of all the creatives who moved there and gave the quarter an arty vibe that is unique in Valencia.
 The city developers as well added to the transformation by renovating run-down houses and building bike paths and pavements, where all the hipster cafés can serve their relaxed customers.

 Ruzafa is now a colorful, shiny and lively area, full of bars, restaurants and cafés as well as art studios and co-working places.
 It is a bit like Berlin, but not as dirty and loud.
 During the day, the quarter offers a variety of coffee places to choose from.
 The little shops in the district are unique, so you can find fashion everybody will envy you for.